-This soft and moist avocado cake recipe with chocolate swirls has no butter, shortening or margarine.
-It's a bit healthier because of the avocado puree.
+This soft and moist avocado cake recipe has no butter, shortening or margarine because of the use of avocado puree.
+It's a marble loaf with pretty chocolate swirls.
+Flavored with vanilla and cocoa.

 Want to Save This Recipe?